Surprise: Apple Announces ‘One More Thing’ Event For November 10th

 The language here is particularly notable: the “One More Thing” phrase has long been used by Apple — particularly by former CEO Steve Jobs — in keynotes for significant product announcements.
 The last time Apple used the phrase was for the announcement of the iPhone X in 2017.

+The upcoming event is said to reveal three new stellar designs including the new 13-inch and 16-inch MacBook Pros and a new 13-inch MacBook Air, according to Bloomberg.

+No word yet on what the price point will be set at.

 The invite Apple has used for this occasion features a VR logo standing and laying down to resemble a Macbook opening and closing.
 Safe to say the next generation of Macbooks is upon us.
+Will YOU be purchasing the new Macbook when it’s announced?

 Comments